Research Areas

 Biography

-Jane Lilly López is an assistant professor of Sociology at Brigham Young University.
+Jane Lilly López is an associate professor of Sociology at Brigham Young University.
 She received her PhD in Sociology from the University of California, San Diego in 2018.
 Her research interests include citizenship (as both a legal status and a lived experience/identity), immigration, integration, and the effects of law in the public and private realms of everyday life.
-Her book, Unauthorized Love: Mixed-Citizenship Couples Negotiating Intimacy, Immigration, and the State (Stanford University Press, 2022), examines the intersections of immigration, citizenship, and family in the law and in everyday life.
-(Author interview about Unauthorized Love on the New Books Network.)
+Her book, Unauthorized Love: Mixed-Citizenship Couples Negotiating Intimacy, Immigration, and the State

 Courses taught: